-In the essay below, we will discuss the second time Jesus appears to have come on the clouds during the Jewish War.
+The Bible is full of types and repeated fulfillments.
+Jesus’ various and varied appearances throughout the Jewish War model all the various ways in which God revealed Himself throughout the Bible.
+Below we will discuss the second time Jesus appears to have come on the clouds during the Jewish War.
 Mirroring the coming of the Lord in 2 Samuel 22:8-15, Christ came on dark storm clouds at the arrival of the Idumean army in A.D.
 68 before the subsequent massacre of over 20,000 people in Jerusalem.
 This manifestation of Christ fulfills all the Biblical signs of the presence of God in the clouds.
 And like the parousia of A.D.
 70, this coming is identical to the way in which God had come on the clouds in judgment on cities in the past according to the Hebrew prophets.

 The Appearance of Christ in A.D.
 68?